teedoc/teedoc.github.io/docs/get_started/en/usage/start.md

 * `config.json`: In addition to `site_config.json`, each document directory can have `config.json` to configure document related pages
 * `sidebar.json`: document directory

+Before looking at how to use the configuration file, you must keep in mind that the configuration file is very simple. **The configuration file has only two file names**, a unique document configuration file `site_config` and each document's own configuration file `config`

 ## Configuration file

 The configuration file can be a file in `json` or `yaml` format, choose the one you like.
 Don't be afraid if you haven't touched it before, search for a tutorial and take 10 minutes to learn it.